1 Line (Sound Transit): Stations

 Stations on the 1 Line are spaced approximately 1 mi apart in most areas and are built with 380 ft platforms to accommodate four-car train sets.
 Some stations are grade separated, with underground or elevated platforms connected to surface entrances by stairs, escalators, and elevators, while others were built at street level.
-The line's sixteen stations include bus connections, ticket vending machines, real-time arrivals information signs, public art, and bicycle parking.
+The line's stations include bus connections, ticket vending machines, real-time arrivals information signs, public art, and bicycle parking.
 Stations are also designed with clear sight lines on platforms, emergency phones and lights, and are monitored with surveillance cameras.

-All stations are connected to local bus routes, including parallel King County Metro services that stop at multiple Link stations.
-Since 2019, a set of five stations in the Rainier Valley and Tukwila have had on-demand ride-hail shuttle service that accepts Metro fares and is operated by private contractor Via with subsidies from the city government.
-As of 2024, there are only three stations that have park and ride facilities (Angle Lake, Northgate, and Tukwila International Boulevard); for other stations, Sound Transit and local governments encourage alternative means of transportation to and from stations, including bus riding, walking, or bicycling.
+All stations are connected to local bus routes, including parallel King County Metro, Community Transit, and Sound Transit Express services that stop at multiple Link stations.
+Metro Flex, an on-demand ride-hail shuttle service operated by King County Metro and Via, launched in 2019 at five stations in the Rainier Valley and Tukwila.
+It accepted Metro fares and was subsidized by the Seattle city government.
+As of 2024, there are seven stations that have public park and ride facilities; for other stations, Sound Transit and local governments encourage alternative means of transportation to and from stations, including bus riding, walking, or bicycling.